Y2d1337/Cyber-Defenders/Injector/Challenge WriteUp.md

 ![q8](/Injector/Images/q8.png)

-I found this line in the log `"GET /dvwa/vulnerabilities/sqli/?id=a%27+or+1%3D1&Submit=Submit"` I decoded the data with url decoding and get`"GET/dvwa/vulnerabilities/sqli/?id=a'+or+1=1&Submit=Submit"', this match to SQL injection attempt
+I found this line in the log `GET /dvwa/vulnerabilities/sqli/?id=a%27+or+1%3D1&Submit=Submit` I decoded the data with url decoding and get`GET/dvwa/vulnerabilities/sqli/?id=a'+or+1=1&Submit=Submit', this match to SQL injection attempt
-I looked down the log and saw the line `"sqlmap/1.0-dev-nongit-20150902 (http://sqlmap.org)"`
+I looked down the log and saw the line `sqlmap/1.0-dev-nongit-20150902 (http://sqlmap.org)`

 #### Explanation:
 > sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database